A Fever You Can't Sweat Out: Accolades

 Rolling Stone listed it among the "40 Greatest Emo Albums of All Time" in 2016, with James Montgomery dubbing it a "genre-defying blueprint" and commenting "it's difficult to argue that it's not a snapshot of where "emo" was at in 2005, right down to the sentence-long song titles."

-Deluxe edition re-issue
+Deluxe edition re-issues

 On November 14, 2006, the album was re-released in a "deluxe" edition (Limited Edition Collectible Deluxe Box), packaged in a cigar box-shaped box set.
 The box set was limited to 25,000 copies.
 It included the original album on CD, a live concert titled Live in Denver on DVD, tarot cards for each song with lyrics printed on individual cards, 2006 tour program, poster of the band, live photo shots, a phenakistoscope, circus-styled mask, fake newspaper article and a blank notebook.
 The Live in Denver DVD was filmed in Denver on July 22, 2006.

+On October 20, 2025, it was announced that Panic! at the Disco would be releasing a 20th anniversary deluxe edition of the album on December 5, 2025, which includes a remastered edition of the album, 11 demos, and Live in Denver on vinyl for the first time.